andy-tomkinson/japanimaniacs/_posts/2018-09-24-hiroshima.markdown

 You wash on a small stool facing a mirror with some products, a shower head, a tab and a bucket.
 I choose a pacer.
 A lady who enters shortly after me.
 I wash for as long as she does.
 It has to be meticulous.
 I watch no one and no one looks at me.

-Once I am done.
-I square up the little towel on my head and get in the bath.
+Once I am done, I square up the little towel on my head and get in the bath.
 It's less hot and more chlorinated than the ryokan's.
 There is however an outside bath hidden behind bamboo curtains.
 And a big single person boiling pot.
 That's the hottest.

 It's relaxing but it's hard work.
 Meticulously washing with peer pressure.
-That bit.
+That bit is.

 And off to bed.